searxng/searxng/docs/dev/engines/engine_overview.rst

 Engine ``settings.yml``
 -----------------------

-For a more  detailed description, see :ref:`settings engine` in the :ref:`settings.yml`.
+For a more  detailed description, see :ref:`settings engines` in the :ref:`settings.yml`.

 .. table:: Common options in the engine setup (``settings.yml``)
    :width: 100%